ravaldhruv07/Kube101/resources/quiz/quiz1.md

 5. You can run the command ```k apply -f quiz1.yml ``` to attempt scheduling your pod/application.
 6. Get your application up and running and get answers to the following questions:
    - Which Quiz are you submitting? **(Answer: Quiz1)**
    - Describe what was wrong with the deployment?
-What commands did you run to debug?
+What commands did you run to troubleshoot?
-   - Why did the yaml spin up 2 pods instead of 1?
    - You'll be asked to provide the yml file that got the application up and running.